 La Conner Daffodil Festival

 If you are looking for spring activities in the area, you can see explore what is going on in La Conner.

 If you are driving through the valley, some favorite stops are Snow Good Produce and Schuh Farms for ice cream, shakes and locally grown vegetables, and Glacier Peak Winery and Tulip Valley Winery for wine tastings.

-Staying in La Conner
+Where to Eat in La Conner

 - Nell Thorn Waterfront Bistro